-That is, until one truffle turns into two turns into three…🙅
+That is, until one truffle turns into two turns into three...

 My answer to that (minor) problem are these small batch chocolate peanut butter truffles.
-This candy recipe features classic base ingredients such as chocolate, cream, and butter to result in a wholly satisfying sweet treat, but the recipe yields just seven truffles.
+This candy recipe features basic ingredients to result in a wholly satisfying sweet treat, but the recipe yields just seven truffles.
 Small batch desserts for the win!

 Lastly if you're a big fan of truffles dipped in chocolate, you can definitely coat these that way, but I opted to keep things simple by rolling them in cocoa powder.
 Up to you - treat yo self, Galentine!

-Small Batch Chocolate Peanut Butter Truffles
+Chocolate Peanut Butter Truffles

-- 3 tbsp heavy whipping cream
+- 3 tablespoon heavy whipping cream

-- 1 tbsp unsalted butter
+- 1 tablespoon unsalted butter

-- 2 tbsp creamy peanut butter
+- 2 tablespoon creamy peanut butter

-- 2 tbsp chopped salted peanuts
+- 2 tablespoon chopped salted peanuts

 - Unsweetened cocoa powder for rolling

 - Cover the bowl with plastic wrap, lightly pressing the plastic wrap down to the surface of the chocolate mixture.
-Refrigerate for several hours, or until the mixture will be firm enough to hold shape.
+Refrigerate for two hours, or until the mixture will be firm enough to hold shape.

 - Line a baking sheet or plate with parchment paper.
 Once the chocolate mixture is chilled and firm, scoop truffles using a cookie scoop or spoon and roll into a ball.
 You may wish to coat your hands with cocoa powder to cut down on sticking.
 Place truffles on the parchment-lined sheet.